sensboston/Instron.LEGO.Frame/README.md

 1x | 2x3 orange brick
 1x | Grips*

 * Most pieces are unlisted because either of sets, or unknown recognition.
-If you see bricks that haven’t been mentioned, pardon us.
+If you see bricks that havenâ€™t been mentioned, pardon us.

 Electronics